msadat50/Basic-CAD/README.md

 <img src="https://github.com/msadat50/Basic-CAD/blob/main/Images/dowel%20pin%20.png?raw=true">

 ### Reflection
-This assignment was eazy but it was abit cinfusing at the end following along with Mr. Dierolf made it super easy
+This assignment was eazy but it was a bit confusing at the end, i had trouble making the configuration i didn't know how to make a configurtion on the other part studio in onshape. i watch the video again and i saw that Mr.Dierolf changes the color of dowel pin, and that's how you can make configuration table by changing the color. following along with Mr. Dierolf made it super easy
 I learn about
 * I learn how to make a Configurations